 Independent agents: These agents have the freedom to represent multiple insurance companies.

 Having access to multiple life insurance companies allows independent agents to shop around on behalf of their clients.
-Being able to compare pricing and underwriting standards is a huge benefit saving seniors time and money.
+Being able to compare funeral insurance quotes and underwriting standards is a huge benefit saving seniors time and money.

 Why Willamette Life